kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 void draw(){
    if(mousePressed && (frameCount % 10 == 0)){
         translate(mouseX, mouseY);
-        recursivePattern( length,0);  //here level is initialized at 0 because we increment it inside the recursive function resetMatrix();
+        recursivePattern( length,5);  //here level is initialized at 5 because we decrement it inside the recursive function resetMatrix();
    }
 }